ByLiZhao/cpp_watchlist/README.md

 ## package manager
 1. [spack](https://github.com/spack/spack).
 Spack is to C++ what `venv` to Python.
 With spack, different versions of the same C++ library can coexist side by side.
-They can different by release verions, compiler choice, compiling flags, feature switch on/off.
+They can different by release verions, compiler choice, compiling flags, features switch on/off.
 The user can painlessly try out as  many different combinations as he wants.
-Spack is a must-have if you have to twist C++ libraies a lot.
+Spack is a must-have if you have to twist C++ libraies a lot and often have multiple incompatible versions of the same libraries around.
+It could also be very useful to those who need to deploy  many binaries with constant updating of dependencies.
 2. [Conan](https://github.com/conan-io/conan).
 With Conan, one can use binary libraries without much of pain, and fall back to buiding from source if the binary version of a library is not avalible.
 Using Conan to install a dependency is somehow like use `apt` to install the "dev" version of a package on Debian/Ubuntu, but Conan is cross-flatform, is also has more configurable